-- In stage IA and IB disease, the cancer is limited to one or both or ovaries, and the capsule or membrane covering the ovaries has not been broken by the cancer’s growth.
+- Stage 1A and 1B: In stage IA and IB disease, the cancer is limited to one or both or ovaries, and the capsule or membrane covering the ovaries has not been broken by the cancer’s growth.

-- In stage II disease, other pelvic organs, such as the uterus or fallopian tubes, are involved with the tumor, and there may be early signs that the cancer has spread beyond the pelvis.
+- Stage II: In stage II, the tumor involves other pelvic organs, such as the uterus or fallopian tubes.
+Early signs may indicate potential spread beyond the pelvis.

 Advanced stage disease

-- In stage III disease, the cancer is confined to the abdomen and the abdominal lymph nodes.
+- Stage III: The cancer is confined to the abdomen and abdominal lymph nodes.

-- In stage IV disease, the cancer has spread to distant sites such as the liver or lungs.
+- Stage IV: Cancer has spread to distant sites such as the liver or lungs.

 Ovarian cancer treatment

-What if I want to get pregnant one day ?
+What if I want to get pregnant in future ?

 What happens after treatment?

 After treatment, you will be checked often to see if the cancer comes back.
-Follow up tests usually include blood tests, exams, and imaging tests.
-You should also watch for the symptoms listed above, because having those symptoms could mean the cancer has come back.
-Tell your doctor or nurse if you have any symptoms.
+These follow-up examinations typically include blood tests, physical exams, and imaging tests.
+It’s crucial to be vigilant for the symptoms mentioned earlier, as their reappearance may signal a potential recurrence.
+Promptly inform your healthcare provider of any concerning symptoms.